brialln/DGNToken/README.md

 Transferring: Players can transfer tokens to other addresses.
 Redeeming: Tokens can be redeemed by the owner from player addresses.
 Burning: Any token holder can burn their own tokens.
+Check Balance: Players should be able to check their token balance anytime.

 These functionalities ensure flexibility and utility within the token ecosystem, empowering players to engage in transactions and interactions essential for their gaming experience.

 # Deployment